0xPolygon/kurtosis-cdk/docs/index.md

 # Overview

-Kurtosis is a developer platform that allows you to package and launch a backend stack with becoming overburdened with configuration details.
+Kurtosis is a developer platform that allows you to package and launch a backend stack without becoming overburdened with configuration details.

 The Polygon developer team have implemented a Kurtosis build for the CDK stack which includes all zkEVM node components, all services, and a validium option also. s